openconfig/featureprofiles/feature/experimental/tunnel/otg_tests/tunnel_interface_based_ipv4_gre_encapsulation_test/README.md

 ## Procedure

 Validate the GRE configuration
-Tunnel endpoint configuration options
+GRE Tunnel interfaces configuration options
 Tunnel source
 Tunnel source should be able to configure with unnumbered interface address Tunnel Destination
+Directly on Tunnel interface or Tunnel Group
+Configure such 32 tunnel interfaces
-Filter match and action to divert traffic for GRE Encap/Decap Filter is able to match the source and destination IP ranges or prefix lists Filter is able to divert traffic to IPv4 and IPv6 Next HOP(NH) or GRE Encap/Decap instruction/action Filter is able to count the packet
+Filter match and action
+Filter is able to match the source and destination IP ranges or prefix lists Filter is able to divert traffic to IPv4 Next HOP Filter is able to count the packet
+Filter diverting traffic to IPv4 NH
-Filter application to specific interface address family Apply filter on IPv4 and IPv6 AF on DUT-PORT1
+Configure static route with IPv4 NH pointing to Tunnel interfaces Filter application to specific interface
+Apply filter on IPv4 AF on DUT-PORT1
-Validate the applied config did not report any errors Validate system for:
+Send 1000 IPv4 flows from tester on ATE-PORT1 connected to DUT-PORT1 where GRE Encap filter is applied with the traffic profile documented
+IPv4 flows are made of 5 tuples
+Source IP address
+Source port
+Destination IP address
+Destination port
+Payload protocol
+Enable the packet capture on ATE ingress port to verify the GRE header of uncapped traffic Verify the filter counters for packet being diverted or sent for encapsulation Verify the tunnel interfaces counters to confirm the traffic encapsulation After encapsulation, traffic should be load balanced/hash to all available L3 ECMP or LAG or combination of both features Validate system for:
 Health-1.1
-With traffic running end to end, no feature related error or drop counters incrementing, discussion with vendors required to highlight additional fields to monitor based on implementation and architecture
+No feature related error or drop counters incrementing, discussion with vendors required to highlight additional fields to monitor based on implementation and architecture

 ## Config Parameter coverage

-Prefix:
-wbb://software/interfaces/tunnel/
+Prefix: wbb://software/interfaces/tunnel/
 Parameters:
 gre/
 gre/decap-group/